Homework 2B: Graphs

 Questions

-1. Make a bar chart of the basal five hour fasting plasma glucose-to-insulin ratio of four inbred strains of mice, in order DBA, BL6, FVB, and 129.
+- Make a boxplot of the median values of the basal five hour fasting plasma glucose-to-insulin ratio of four inbred strains of mice, in order DBA, BL6, FVB, and 129.

-3. Enter the following data into R. The data are sulfate levels in water, parts per million.
+- Enter the following data into R. The data are sulfate levels in stream water, parts per million (data from M. Dohm).

-(c) Add a label to the vertical axis, “Sulfates, ppm” (without the quotes)
+(c) Add a label to the vertical axis, “Sulfates, ppm.”

 mom <- c(67, 66.5, 64, 58.5, 68, 66.5) #(data from GaltonFamilies in R package HistData)